EthanDann/Active-Directory-Project/README.md

 - Changed the SplunkForwarder service to login as the system account in the Services application and restarted the service
 - Went to the splunk:8000 web ui and created an index named 'endpoint' per the inputs.conf file
 - Added a new receiving port of 9997 on the splunk web ui to receive data

 ### Troubleshooting

 - Checked to see if any data was being received on the 'endpoint' indexer
   - Verified all configuration files were correct
   - Created an outbound rule on the firewall to allow connections through port 9997
   - Splunk Web was now receiving data on the 'endpoint' indexer

+### Active Directory

+- Added PC to the active directory domain '{domainName}.local', but could not communicate with the Active Directory Server
+  - Changed the DNS server to point to the Active Directory Server IP address
+  - PC could now be added to the domain
+  - Restarted PC
+- Logged in as the HR user to ensure everything was working properly

 ## Windows Server (Active Directory)